ErpNetDocs/tech/advanced/string-interpolation/expression-types/constant.md

 ```

 > [!NOTE]
-> More details and examples are available in the [examples section](https://docs.erp.net/tech/advanced/string-interpolation/examples/constant.html).
+> More details and examples are available in the **[Examples](https://docs.erp.net/tech/advanced/string-interpolation/examples/constant.html)** section.